lswillms/my-app/README.md

 # The Sports Trivia Genie

-Test your friends and family sports trivia knowledge.
+Test your friends and family on their sports trivia knowledge.

 ## App Inspirations

-Do you have that friend and/or family members that thinks they know more about sports than anyone else?
+Do you have that friend and/or family members that think they know more about sports than anyone else?
 Do you have a desire to have them prove it.
+This is app is just what you need.
+The app comes pre-build with 10 questions to start you off but you can add and remove questions at your whim.

 ### Features

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can't go back!**

-If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you're on your own.

-You don't have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
-However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)
+* Comes with 10 sports trivia question pre-loaded.
+* Form that you add questions questions to challege others.
+*  With the click of a button, know if your selected answer is correct.

-### `npm run build` fails to minify
+### How to Use

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+All you have to do to access the trivia questions is select "New Game" at the top of the screen and answer away!
+Once you select you answer, a pop-up will be displayed to let you know if you were correct or not.
+Click on the arrow icon to move to the next question.
+The app will alert you once you have reached the end of the game.
+If you have a question that you want to remove, click on the trash can icon and it will be removed from the database.

+To add a new question to the database, click on "Submit New Question" at the top of the screen.
+Add your question, along with 3 options and the answer.
+It will be added to the database and shown the next time you go through the trivia questions.

+Have fun!